Connecticut Family Of Four Hasn’t Been Seen In Months, Home Found Vacant

 — Naugatuck PD (@Naugy_PD) September 6, 2018

 A phone call was received on Wednesday that proved to make the case more complicated.
 Someone reached out to law enforcement as one of the missing family members.
-However, when asked to report proof of identity the caller did not comply.
+However, when asked to report proof of identity, the caller did not comply.

 The couple has been married since 2003, according to Bravo’s Facebook page.
 Andres Bravo is originally from Columbia.